 To set up an eVoucher account, complete the District's eVoucher registration form with a wet signature, scan it into PDF format, and email it to cja_evoucher@azd.uscourts.gov.
-Once you receive an eVoucher login and password, follow the steps outlined in the "Getting Started" handout available on the Court's website.
-Additional helpful information is provided in the "Tips and Tricks" handout.
+Once you are set up in eVoucher, you will receive an email to create or link to a Login.gov account and set up a Vendor Manager System (VMS) payment account.
+Additional helpful information is provided in the Tips and Tricks handout and on the Court's CJA Panel Information page.